hust-linyi/A-Two-Stage-Convolutional-Neural-Network-for-Pulmonary-Embolism-Detection-From-CTPA-Images/README.md

 ### Notes

-For the consideration of patient privacy, we did not release the PE129 dataset.
+For the consideration of patient privacy, the PE129 dataset is not released.